uyen18827/VeinIF/README.md

 ## Development
 User can use the command line to run commands, or use `buildGUI.exe` to conveniently run commands.
 ## Commands
-To run the development environment:
+Run the development environment server:
 ```
 npm run dev
 ```
-To build the project for web distribution:
+Build the project for web distribution:
 ```
 npm run build
 ```
-To build a Window, stand-alone executable copy of your game:
+Build a Window, stand-alone executable copy of your game:
 ```
 npm run electron-build
 ```